-On December 17, 2009, the TCEQ notified Pantex Plant that its PWS had achieved a "Superior Rating".
-Organizations receiving the Superior PWS Rating are recognized for their overall excellence in all aspects of operating a PWS.
-Pantex Plant maintained its Superior Public Drinking Water System Rating during 2019.
+On December 17, 2009, the TCEQ notified Pantex Plant that its PWS had achieved a "Superior Rating."
+Organizations receiving the Superior PWS rating are recognized for their overall excellence in all aspects of operating a PWS.
+Pantex Plant maintained its Superior PWS rating during 2020.